Vanilla-OS/handbook/_posts/2023-10-26-install-vivaldi.md

 sudo apt update && sudo apt install chromium-codecs-ffmpeg-extra
 ```

-## Installing Pipewire for Vivaldi

-This step is necessary to get functioning audio.
+This step is essential to ensure that your audio functions properly.

 ```bash
 sudo apt install pipewire-audio-client-libraries pipewire-pulse wireplumber